Metric Analysis¶

 Time Interval¶

-A time interval refers to the time length between data points in a Time Series Chart.
-You can set the time interval to 10 seconds, 20 seconds, 30 seconds, 1 minute, 5 minutes, and 10 minutes via the time interval option in the upper-right corner of the explorer.
+The time interval refers to the length of time between data points in a time series chart.
+You can set the time interval precisely to 10 seconds, 20 seconds, 30 seconds, 1 minute, 5 minutes, or 10 minutes via the time interval in the upper right corner of the explorer.

 Note

-Time Widget affects the data display range of metrics analysis, so the selectable time intervals will automatically adjust based on the range of the time widget.
-For example, if you choose to view metrics data for the last 15 minutes, you cannot select "1 hour" as the time interval.
+The time widget affects the display range of data in metric analysis, so the available time intervals are automatically adjusted based on the time widget's range.
+For example, if you choose to view metric data from the last 15 minutes, you cannot select "1 hour" as the time interval.